software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 {: .important-title }

-> Exercise 10
+> Exercise 11
 >
 > The Scrum Team came up with the following user stories during the Sprint Planning:
 >
 > 1. "As a blog reader, I want to submit a form that sends an HTTP POST request to the /api/comments REST API endpoint on the server, which inserts a new row to the comments database table so that I can share my ideas about the blog post"
 > 2. "Add blog posts to favorites list"
-> 3. "As a user I, want to be able to sign in using username and password, Google, Facebook and GitHub"
+> 3. "As a user I, want to be able to sign in using username and password, Google, Facebook and GitHub so that I can authenticate"
 >
 > How would improve these user stories?
 Come up with a _well-written_ version of each user story.

 {: .important-title }

-> Exercise 11
+> Exercise 12
 >
 > During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).
 >